mathandpencil/mathandpencil.github.io/_posts/2014-07-12-using-django-tastypie-to-create-RESTful-APIs.markdown

 {% endhighlight %}

-You'll may also notice in my `accounts/index.html` that I have to force a reset on the collection by passing the reset=true parameter to the fetch call:
+You'll also notice in my `accounts/index.html` that I have to force a reset on the collection by passing the reset=true parameter to the fetch call:

 ```
 EXAMPLE.COLLECTIONS.Users.fetch({ reset : true })